 WordPress can be difficult for enterprises to cope with:

-With the relentless march forward of WordPress, more and more large businesses are faced with the challenge of finding people that can help them use this new platform.
-All this means that there’s an incredible opportunity for WordPress agencies that have the ambition, capability and capacity to work with the world’s biggest businesses.
-As WP Engine (a key partner for us) prove time and again, innovation driven by enterprise-level businesses trickles down to smaller business over time.
+With the relentless march forward of WordPress, more and more large businesses are faced with the challenge of finding people who can help them use this new platform.
+All this means that there’s an incredible opportunity for WordPress agencies that have the ambition, capability, and capacity to work with the world’s biggest businesses.
+As WP Engine (a key partner for us) proves time and again, innovation driven by enterprise-level businesses trickles down to smaller businesses over time.
 And ultimately that’s one of the reasons that open source software is such a positive asset to humanity; once it’s built, it’s there for everyone to use to create value.

 If you’re in the WordPress enterprise sector then let me know what you think?
 Are we missing something?
 Made you think?
 Made you cry?
 If you’re not a big business, nor a WordPress agency then bravo for reading this far.
 I’d love to know what you think too.

-If you’re a big business looking for a smart, passionate WordPress agency, get in touch.
+If you’re a big business looking for a smart, passionate WordPress agency, start by scheduling a meeting with our expert, Amy!

 You may also be interested in these articles